evidence-dev/evidence/CONTRIBUTING.md

 ### Testing Changes

-You can test your changes by running `npm run dev` form within the `./sites/example-project` project.
+You can test your changes by running `npm run dev` from within the `./sites/example-project` project.

-Note that changes to the `components` package should be done within `./sites/example-project/src/component`.
-During the build, `./sites/example-project/src/component` will be copied over to `./packages/components`).
-All other packages can be updated directly in `./packages/components`.
+Note that changes to the `components` package should be done within `./sites/example-project/src/components`.
+During the build, `./sites/example-project/src/components` will be copied over to `./packages/components`).
+All other packages can be updated directly in `./packages`.

 ### Pull Requests
 Pull requests are welcome!
 We review pull requests as they are submitted and will reach out to you with any questions or comments.

-If you haven't submitted a pull request before, see the [GitHub Pull Request Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+Follow these steps to submit a pull request for your changes:
+1. Create a fork of the `evidence` repo
+2. Commit your changes to your fork
+3. Test your changes to make sure all results are as expected
+4. Open a pull request against the `main` branch of the `evidence` repo

+[Here's an example of a pull request](https://github.com/evidence-dev/evidence/pull/165) from a community member who built Evidence's MySQL connector.

 ## Join Our Team